NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## new

-- [ ] 49.
-Define and describe the difference between anhydrous and hydrated salts, and explain the role of water of crystallisation.
-- [ ] 50.
-Calculate the formula of an ionic compound from empirical data, including the formula of a hydrated salt.
-- [ ] 51.
-Perform stoichiometric calculations in order to establish percentage composition and empirical formula of ionic compounds.
-- [ ] 52.
-Describe how metallic bonding holds metal atoms together, in a lattice of positively charged ions surrounded by delocalised electrons.
-- [ ] 53.
-Explain the physical properties of metals, including:
-- [ ] 54.
-Describe a covalent bond as a shared pair of electrons, resulting in electrostatic attraction between positive nuclei of the atoms and the shared electron pair.
-- [ ] 55.
-Draw Lewis structures for covalent molecules, showing both bonding pairs and lone pairs of electrons.
-- [ ] 56.
-Use the valence shell electron pair repulsion (VSEPR) theory along with Lewis structures to explain, predict and draw the shapes of molecules and polyatomic ions.
-- [ ] 57.
-Explain the physical properties of covalent molecular substances, including:
-- [ ] 58.
-Recognise some common covalent network substances, including diamond, graphite and silicon dioxide.
 - [ ] 59.
 Describe the range of allotropes of elemental carbon (diamond, graphite and fullerenes), and explain why they have significantly different physical and chemical properties.
 - [ ] 60.
 Explain the physical properties of covalent network substances, including:
 - [ ] 61.
 Describe what nanomaterials are.